 We offer L.I.F.T.
 (LGBTQ+ Intersectionality Focused Training) program workshops on a variety of levels, from introductory to advanced, on multiple topics not limited to those listed below.
 We are also happy to tailor a workshop to the specific needs of your classroom or organization.
-Workshops include lecture-style presentation, interactive activities, and question & answer periods.
+Workshops include a lecture-style presentation, interactive activities, and question & answer periods.
 Our standard workshop is 90 minutes long.
 The minimum number of participants is 5.

 5-15 minute presentation (tailored to fit request)

 Our mission is to increase the awareness, education, and presence of LGBTQ+ topics and concerns on the UWM campus and to provide a resource for students and campus community members wanting to learn about and advocate for LGBTQ+ inclusion.
-To this end we provide student-inspired programming, education, outreach and social groups in an attempt to create an inclusive and welcoming campus environment for all students, staff and faculty members.
-This presentation will give an overview of the services that the LGBT Resource Center provides.
-We will share information about upcoming social and educational forums, activities, programs and events sponsored by the LGBT Resource Center.
-We will also discuss various ways students can become involved with activities and outreach initiatives conducted by the LGBT Resource Center.
+To this end, we provide student-inspired programming, education, outreach and social groups in an attempt to create an inclusive and welcoming campus environment for all students, staff and faculty members.
+This presentation will give an overview of the services that the LGBTQ+ Resource Center provides.
+We will share information about upcoming social and educational forums, activities, programs, and events sponsored by the LGBTQ+ Resource Center.
+We will also discuss various ways students can become involved with activities and outreach initiatives conducted by the LGBTQ+ Resource Center.